Pubblicazioni

 “Teaching Tullia d’Aragona’s Il Meschino, altramente detto il Guerrino (The Wretch, Otherwise Known as Guerrino)”, co-authored with John C. McLucas, in Approaches to Teaching Ariosto’s Orlando Furioso and the Italian Romance Epic, ed.
 Jo Ann Cavallo (New York: MLA, 2018) 199-209.

 “‘Di diversi a lei’: l’antologia corale di Tullia d’Aragona,” in Scrivere lettere nel Cinquecento: corrispondenze in prosa e in versi, eds.
-Laura Fortini, Giuseppe Izzi, and Concetta Raineri (Rome: Edizioni di Storia e letteratura, 2016) 173-84.
+Laura Fortini, Giuseppe Izzi, and Concetta Raineri.
+173-84.
+Rome: Edizioni di Storia e letteratura, 2016.

 “Afterword,” in Gender in Early Modern Rome, edited by Julia L. Hairston, cluster of essays in I Tatti Studies in the Italian Renaissance 17 (May 2014): 197-201.

-“The Economics of Milk and Blood in Alberti’s Libri della famiglia: Maternal versus Wet-Nursing,” essay for Medieval and Renaissance Lactations: Images, Rhetorics, Practices, ed.
-Jutta Sperling (Farnham, UK: Ashgate, 2013) 187-212.
+“The Economics of Milk and Blood in Alberti’s Libri della famiglia: Maternal versus Wet-Nursing,” in Medieval and Renaissance Lactations: Images, Rhetorics, Practices, 187-212. ed.
+Jutta Sperling.
+Farnham, UK: Ashgate, 2013.

 “‘Di sangue illustre & pellegrino’: The Eclipse of the Body in the Lyric of Tullia d’Aragona,” The Body in Early Modern Italy, eds.
 Julia L. Hairston and Walter Stephens (Baltimore: Johns Hopkins University Press, 2010) 158-175.